last modified: 21-FEB-2007 | catalog | categories | new | search | index |

 11. HARDWARE REQUIREMENTS

-The program runs on any Pentium (or compatible) processor PC, operating Microsoft Windows OS 95 or later.
+The program runs on any Pentium (or compatible) processor PC, operating Microsoft Windows OS XP, Vista or 7.
 A screen resolution of 800x600 or higher is preferable, but not essential.

 top ]